 Stones with no mortar were traditionally erected by farmers who removed stones from the fields they were cultivating.
 These are always very short, 3 feet or 1 meter at most, because they lack proper foundations.

 A trapezoid shape makes them more stable, but it also means the wall tapers and gets thinner near the top of the structure.
-This angle called the batter must range from 3 to 10%, which is about a hand’s width at the palm at most.
+This angle is called the batter.
+It must range from 3 to 10%, which is about a hand’s width at the palm at most, for every 3 feet (1 meter).

 Laying stones, the right technique